dragnet-org/dragnet/README.md

-abstract base classes for blockifier, features and machine learning model and a model class that chains them together and encapsuates all three
+abstract base classes for blockifier, features and machine learning model and a model class that chains them together and encapsulates all three

 tokenizer = callable(string) and returns list of tokens